 Kano is known for its hot weather conditions which abound almost round the year.
 The best time to visit Kano is between December and February when the weather cools down briefly.

-2. It is the Home of Ancient Relics and Culture
+2. Home of Ancient Relics and Culture

 This makes Kano one of the major tourist destinations in the country for its ancient landmarks which include the Dala Hill, the Emir’s palace, Gidan Makama Museum, Bagauda Lake Resort, Kano State Cultural Centre, The Great Mosque, and the Kofa Mata dye pits.
 The city of Kano is also the commercial hub of Northern Nigeria.